Executive officer

 An executive officer is a person who is principally responsible for leading all or part of an organization, although the exact nature of the role varies depending on the organization.

-In many militaries and police forces, an executive officer, or "XO", is the second-in-command, reporting to the commanding officer.
+In many militaries and police forces, an executive officer (XO) is the second-in-command, reporting to the commanding officer (CO).
 The XO is typically responsible for the management of day-to-day activities, freeing the commander to concentrate on strategy and planning the unit's next move.